winiciuscota/OG-Bot/README.md

 - transport_resources_to_planet - transport resources from all of your planets to planet x(must be one of your planets) <br />
 - transport_resources_to_weaker_planet - transport resources from all of your planets to the planet that has less buldings <br />
 - auto_build_structure_to_weaker_planet - Build structure on the weaker planet
+- auto_build_structures - Build structures on planets
+- auto_research - Research on your homeplanet

 e.g.: <br />